Hassanabdurr/ethereum-org-website/public/content/governance/index.md

 ---
 title: Ethereum Governance
-description: An introduction to how decisions about Ethereum are made.
+description: An introductionu to how decisions about Ethereum are made.
 lang: en
 ---